Luis de Narváez

 Luis de Narváez (fl.
-1526–1549) was a Spanish composer and vihuelist.
-Highly regarded during his lifetime, Narváez is known today for Los seys libros del Delphín, a collection of polyphonic music for the vihuela which includes the earliest known variation sets.
-He is also notable for being the earliest composer for vihuela to adapt the contemporary Italian style of lute music.
+Approx: 1490 - 1550) was a Spanish composer and vihuelist.
+Highly regarded and infleuntial his works are still performed to this day including his very famous "Guárdame Las Vacas" which is popular with classical guitarists.
+Narváez is also known for Los seys libros del Delphín, a collection of polyphonic music for the vihuela which includes the earliest known variation sets and other works.